robin45978/homelab/infrastructure/backup-recovery/README.md

 Ubuntu Desktop
 ```

-These systems can generally be rebuilt from installation media and configuration backups.
+I do not keep many full backups of these systems because they can be rebuilt relatively easily.

-Because Security Onion can generate large amounts of data, full VM backups are kept to a minimum.
+Security Onion is also intentionally kept to a minimum because the VM can generate a large amount of data.

 ### Retention